 Quick!
 Your sink has sprung a leak!
 Your toilet is backing up–who do you call?
 No, not the Ghostbusters (on this occasion).
 But a plumber.
-And if you’re that plumber, how do you know how much to charge for plumbing work?
+And if you’re that plumber, do you know how to price plumbing jobs?
 Whether you’ve been doing the job for 30 minutes or 30 years, the market is always changing so it’s important to price strategically with profitability in mind.

 The Average Costs of Typical Plumbing Jobs

 When you’re thinking about how to charge for plumbing work, it’s good to know an average cost of typical or frequent plumbing jobs.
 Of course, it’ll depend from business to business, but having a look around will give you an idea of what to price for your plumbing work.

 The costs will depend on location of the job, the materials required and the time of day.
 For example, weekends and after hours are likely to be billed higher.
 On average, plumbing jobs are usually around $40-$80 per hour but, with a lot of variables, it’s hard to measure an exact average.
 For the more common jobs such as installing or repairing a tap, you’re looking at around $130.
 Looking at replacing a toilet or installing a radiator is around $260-$280.

 Can You Charge More on Weekends and Holidays?